nicanor/nicanor.github.io/about-me.md

 <img style="width:100%;" src="../img/nica.jpg"/>

 Hi.
-My name is Nicanor Perera and I'm a *Ruby on Rails* developer with more than
+My name is Nicanor Perera and I'm an Argentinian *Ruby on Rails* developer with more than
 <code id="years-of-experience"></code> years of experience.

 <script>